forestlet/bookdash-cn/README-en.md

          📄 xxx_cover   # Picture book cover
      ```

-   - Also add information about the picture book to the `booklist.json` file.
+   - Also add information about the picture book to the [booklist.json](doc/booklist.json)

      | Information | Meaning                                                  |
      | ----------- | -------------------------------------------------------- |